 Our main Sunday service at 10am combines modern and traditional elements with music led by organist and choir.
 Occasional evensong is based on the traditional service and led by our choir.
-Sunday Xtra is an all age contemporary worship on second Sunday of every month in the church hall.
+Sunday Xtra is an all age contemporary worship on second and fourth Sundays of every month in the church hall.

 Our Sunday school is popular with local children and parents.

 Groups meet daily in the parish hall next to the church.
 These include Mother's Union and Friday lunch club.
 The hall is also available for private functions.

 Monday morning is "Open House" at the church when we welcome friends and neighbours to drop in for coffee and chat.,

 Morning Prayer is said at 9am on Monday mornings and is open to all who would like to join us to pray.